 Why is this garden important?
 How will this garden be used and who will it serve?

 Connecting people to nature through gardening provides an abundance of benefits.
-It is a way to decrease obesity through increased activity, foster the development of healthy eating habits and boost mental health through social connections.
+It is a way to address health disparities through increased activity in all schools, foster the development of healthy eating habits by exposure to food plants, and boost mental health through social connection and exposure to nature.
 Laura Cole, food justice activist, says, “Gardens… provide safe, natural gathering spaces and needed respite that literally give life through sustainable access to healthy food."

 Schoolyard gardens provide hands-on resources for teaching a wide range of subjects, from natural sciences, to healthy diets, to sustainable technologies—essential knowledge for generations of children facing climate change.
-Garden-based learning gets kids outside, builds self-esteem, familiarizes students with how food plants and other flora grow in the city, and has even been shown to reduce stress, improve academic outcomes, attendance, concentration, and graduation rates.
+Garden-based learning gets kids outside, builds self-esteem, familiarizes students with how plants and trees grow in their city, and has even been shown to reduce stress, improve academic outcomes, attendance, concentration, and graduation rates.

 Schoolyards gardens, when opened to the public after school hours, can anchor an entire community by providing opportunities for outdoor recreation, civic engagement, and neighborhood stewardship.
 Moreover, they boost economic development and have even been linked to reductions in juvenile delinquency and other crime.

 Schoolyard gardens replace blacktop with lush green planting beds, which in turn help to cool schools.
 And increase native habitat in dense urban landscapes.
-Rain gardens help absorb stormwater, filtering precious rainwater into the water table while alleviating the risk of flooding on school campuses and throughout the neighborhood.
+Rain gardens help absorb stormwater which mitigates the Combined Sewer Overflow problems in New York City.

 Additional local information:

-Who needs to be involved in planning and implementation to support success?
+Who needs to be involved in planning and implementation to support success of your school garden?

-How will you communicate with your students and community about the purpose of the garden, and invite them into the space?
+How will you communicate with your students and community about the purpose your improved garden, and invite them into the space?

 What does a thriving garden look like for your school or community?